That's My Atypical Girl

 That's My Atypical Girl (アスペル・カノジョ, Asuperu Kanojo) is a Japanese web manga series written by Sohachi Hagimoto and illustrated by Renji Morita.
 It was serialized on Kodansha's digital manga platform Comic Days from March 2018 to January 2021, with its chapters collected in twelve tankōbon volumes.

 Plot

-Taku Yokoi is a struggling manga artist who delivers newspapers at night to make ends meet.
-One day, a young woman from Tottori named Megumi Saito suddenly arrives at his apartment complex to meet him.
+Taku Yokoi is a struggling manga artist who delivers newspapers at night and draws erotic doujinshi to make ends meet.
+One day, a young woman from Tottori named Megumi Saito suddenly arrives at his apartment complex to meet him as she is a fan of his original work, Opening Up.
 Yokoi soon realizes that Saito's behavior and personality is different compared to most people.
 Once she moves in, the two must learn how to rely on and support each other.

 Publication

 Written by Sohachi Hagimoto and illustrated by Renji Morita, That's My Atypical Girl was serialized on Kodansha's digital manga platform Comic Days from March 6, 2018, to January 26, 2021.
 Kodansha collected its chapters in twelve tankōbon volumes, released from July 11, 2018, to May 12, 2021.

 In North America, the manga has been licensed for English digital release by Kodansha USA.